bdunderscore/modular-avatar/docs~/docs/experimental-features/resonite-support.md

 1. Click "Copy to Clipboard" and then click `Paste content from clipboard` from the Resonite dash menu.
 2. Click "Save as..." to save the avatar file as a Resonite Package, then drag and drop it into Resonite.

-Modular Avatar has experimental support for building avatars for Resonite.
-Enabling this feature requires that you install the "Modular Avatar - Resonite support" package using ALCOM, and that you enable [experimental feature support](../experimental-features).

-To build an avatar for resonite, open the NDMF Console (Tools -> NDM Framework -> NDMF Console), select your avatar at the top of the window, select "Resonite" as the "Avatar platform", and click build.
-If all goes well, you'll see a "Build finished!" message.
-You can then either "copy to clipboard", and then hit Ctrl-V in resonite, or click "Save as..." to save the avatar as a `resonitepackage` file.
+## Supported features

 The resonite build process will automatically copy certain avatar features, such as visemes, eye position, and physbones/dynamic bones to the Resonite avatar.
-If you've already set up your avatar for VRChat, no additional configuration is needed.
+If you've already set up your avatar for VRChat, no additional configuration on your avatar is needed.
 If your avatar is not set up for VRChat, or if you don't have the VRCSDK installed, refer to the documentation on [portable avatar components](./portable-avatar-components.md) for more information on how to set up your avatar.

-## Supported features

 | Feature | Supported | Limitations |
 | ------- | --------- | ----------- |